craftcms/docs/docs/5.x/reference/element-types/entries.md

 ## Sections

-Before you can create entries, you must create Sections to contain them.
+Sections organize and expose entry types for content authors.
 In each Section you can define the following:

 - Whether entries in the section have URLs;
 - What the entries’ URLs should look like;
 - Which template should get loaded if an entry’s URL is requested;
-- What types of entries should be available in the section, and which fields each of those [entry types](#entry-types) should have;
+- What [entry types](#entry-types) are available in the section;
+- How many authors can be associated with each entry;

 If your project has multiple [sites](../../system/sites.md), your Section can define these additional settings: